Allergan Breast Implants

 - Natrelle Silicone breast implants (110, 115 & 120)

 - Natrelle 133 Plus Tissue Expander (also type with suture tabs)

-Recently filed BIA-ALCL lawsuits allege that Allergan knew of the risks associated with its textured implants years before they recalled the products in July 2019.
-Plaintiffs seek to compel Allergan to cover the costs of surgery, diagnostic tests, and medical monitoring in patients who have Biocell implants.
+Recently filed BIA-ALCL lawsuits allege Allergan knew of the risks associated with its textured implants years before they recalled the products in July 2019.
+Plaintiffs seek to compel Allergan to cover the costs of surgery, diagnostic tests, and medical monitoring in patients with Biocell implants.
 Removal of the implants involves invasive surgery and painful recovery.
 The plaintiffs also must deal with the psychological effects of having a dangerous product within their bodies.
-For patients who have chosen not to remove and replace their Biocell implants, Allergan has thus far refused to pay for the costs of invasive diagnostic tests and medical monitoring.
+For patients who have chosen not to remove and replace their Biocell implants, Allergan has thus far refused to pay for invasive diagnostic tests and medical monitoring.

 A New Jersey Federal Court consolidated more than 65 cases pending against Allergan.
 The Multidistrict Litigation (MDL) is entitled MDL 2921, IN RE: Allergan Biocell Textured Breast Implant Products Liability Litigation.
 The Judge overseeing the New Jersey MDL is the Honorable Brian R. Martinotti.Allergan Implant Lawsuits: What Are the Potential Grounds?

 A drug/medical device maker may be found legally responsible (liable) for a patient's condition or injuries if it is proven that: